William-Robert-Robertson/WildCamera/README.md

 	- **Intensity of LED Illumination** using more NIR (Near Infra Red) illumination in low light levels or at night increases power consumption
 		- **Image Sensor Used** selecting a specialist low noise, high sensitivity image sensor for night time use may increase the cost of the image sensor but reduces the need for power for NIR (Near Infra Red) LED illumination
 		- **Distance From Target** Being closer to the target reduces the need for power for NIR (Near Infra Red) LED illumination
-	- **AI - Neural Networks** Running neural networks, e.g,. for object recognition, etc. on the CritterCam will increase power consumption depending on complexity of NN
+	- **AI - Neural Networks** Running neural networks, e.g,. for object recognition, etc. on WildCamera will increase power consumption depending on complexity of NN
 	- **Optional Add-On Modules** will increase power consumption
 	- **Weather** bad weather or snow on solar panels decreases the solar energy available
 	- **Duration of Daylight** depending on latitude and time of year
 - **How do I align the camera?**
 	- **Real Time Video Stream via WiFi** With WiFi activated, a real time video stream from the camera and data on PIR activation is sent to a smartphone, tablet or laptop within range
 - **How do I get the SD card out of the box?**
-	- **Use WiFi or Ethernet** Data download via WiFi or Ethernet from CritterCam to a laptop is preferred because it eliminates the need to fiddle with SD cards, to climb trees to reach the SD card or to disturb the wildlife being observed.
+	- **Use WiFi or Ethernet** Data download via WiFi or Ethernet from WildCamera to a laptop is preferred because it eliminates the need to fiddle with SD cards, to climb trees to reach the SD card or to disturb the wildlife being observed.
 - **How long until storage is full?** this depends on
 	- **Frequency of Activation**
 	- **Compression** Activating photo and video compression will greatly reduce the storage space used but also somewhat increase power consumption.